 Dan Walker ‘confident’ he is not to blame following bike crash

-Writing in The Times newspaper, Walker said he “could have died” but confirmed he is unable to remember any details of the incident in Sheffield.
+Writing in The Times, Walker said he “could have died” but confirmed he is unable to remember any details of the incident in Sheffield.

 He said: “There is still nothing there, which a large part of me is very happy about.
 I can’t go into details at the moment because the police might take another week or so to publish their report but, after talking to Conor (a police officer), I am confident that I am not to blame and I hope this can be resolved outside the courts.